woupiestek/scryptic/log.md

 Different modules has different needs at every stage.
 There may be a way for the parser to say: more tokens please, to only yield a result after coordination...

+### considering parsing

+Recursive descent, but with a reified stack, so token can be pushed in one by one.

+Blocks: make them lists of other things, i.e. one list of node types, one list of node ids, and the last list which must break the master list into sections... since blocks can be nested, it might be necessary to have two tables: one for currently open blocks, and one for closed ones.

 ## 2024-09-12